 10) Pay it forward

 Digital and influencer marketing will only get more powerful as more platforms emerge to create more generations of influencers.
 Companies have a valuable opportunity to build professional relationships with these experts.
 Capturing the attention of influencers is the first step of any successful influencer marketing strategy.
 Maintaining a positive long-term relationship is the next, and more important, step.
-With an effective influencer marketing strategy, companies can continue to develop their brand identity and establish themselves as thought-leaders in the market.
+With an effective influencer marketing strategy, you can continue to develop your brand identity.
+Establish yourself as a thought-leader in the market.